Department of Health and Human Services

 Petitioner does not cite any of these factors.

 Exploiting her position as a hospital nurse, Petitioner wrongfully stole patients’ individually identifiable health information as part of a scheme to enrich her home health agency and herself.
 Her illegal conduct cost healthcare programs substantial amounts of money.
 Because her crimes were so serious, the court sentenced her to a lengthy prison term, and she lost her license to practice nursing.
 No mitigating factors offset these significant aggravating ones.
 The IG thus reasonably determined that Petitioner poses a significant threat to program integrity, which justifies a lengthy period of exclusion.

 The IG properly excluded Petitioner from participating in Medicare, Medicaid, and other federal health care programs.
 So long as the period of exclusion is within a reasonable range, based on demonstrated criteria, I have no authority to change it.
 Joann Fletcher Cash, DAB No. 1725 at 7, (citing 57 Fed.
 Reg.
 3298, 3321 (1992)).
 I find that the ten-year exclusion falls within a reasonable range.

 Carolyn Cozad Hughes Administrative Law Judge

-- 2. Although the plea agreement leaves room for Petitioner to challenge the length of her exclusion beyond the statutory minimum of five years, her challenging the IG’s determination to exclude her seems to violate its explicit provisions.
+- back to note 1 2.
+Although the plea agreement leaves room for Petitioner to challenge the length of her exclusion beyond the statutory minimum of five years, her challenging the IG’s determination to exclude her seems to violate its explicit provisions.
 See IG Ex.
 2 at 5 (¶ 11).